-The lateral flow test market is a large and growing faction of the overall diagnostics market, worth an estimated $6bn in 2018, and is projected to reach $8.7bn in 2023.
-More than two billion lateral flow assays are produced each year, but with most tests being single-use and non-recyclable, as well as packaged within plastic, the leftover refuse is typically incinerated or sent to landfill.
+Prior to the pandemic, it was estimated that more than two billion lateral flow assays for various indications were produced each year while over two billion tests have been provided in the UK alone during the pandemic.
+With most tests being single-use and non-recyclable, as well as packaged within plastic, the leftover refuse is typically incinerated or sent to landfill.

 Sona Nanotech is a Canadian life sciences firm that produces unique gold nanorods for diagnostic test and medical applications.
 It spends a large amount of its time dealing with lateral flow tests, those which are designed to detect a certain element in a body of liquid, such as over the counter (OTC) pregnancy tests and insulin assays.